Flotomate/product_docs/source/installation-guide/flotomate-agent-installation-guide.rst

 2. Run the msi file.

-3. Follow the wizards as below mentioned screenshots
+3. Follow the wizards as below mentioned screenshots:

  a.
 Click Next